event-engine/docs/docs/api/set-up/di.md

 {.alert .alert-warning}
 **Mandatory Dependency**

 Event Engine inspects the event store dependency.
-If you provide an `EventEngine\EventStore\EventStore` only, the **MultiModeStore** mode gets disabled.
+If you provide a plain `EventEngine\EventStore\EventStore`, the **MultiModeStore** mode gets disabled.
 If you pass a `EventEngine\Persistence\MultiModelStore` instead, Event Engine makes use of it automatically.

 {.alert .alert-light}